spacefall/stalewall-api/README.md

  - Bing's image of the day
  - Chromecast screensaver
  - Windows Spotlight
+ - Nasa Astronomy Picture of the Day (currently in testing, might remove, also using demo key, will get full key if confirmed)

 ## Usage
 You can find the api at https://stalewall.vercel.app/api.
 You can find the supported queries below.